julucznik/Data-Cleansing/Codebook.md

  [1] "Activity" - Factor - the actvity of the user {WALKING, SITTING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, LAYING}
  [2] "ID" - numeric - the subject ID
- [3] "Time of Body Accelerometer  Standard Deviation X"
+ [3] "Time of Body Accelerometer  Standard Deviation X" numeric -the standard deviation of the accelerometer reading in the X direction
- [4] "Time of Body Accelerometer  Standard Deviation Y"
+ [4] "Time of Body Accelerometer  Standard Deviation Y" numeric -the standard deviation of the accelerometer reading in the Y direction
- [5] "Time of Body Accelerometer  Standard Deviation Z"
+ [5] "Time of Body Accelerometer  Standard Deviation Z" -the standad deviation of the accelerometer reading in the Z direction
- [6] "Time of Gravity Accelerometer  Standard Deviation X"
+ [6] "Time of Gravity Accelerometer  Standard Deviation X" numeric - the standard deviation of the gravity with the Time of the accelerometer reading in the x Direction
- [7] "Time of Gravity Accelerometer  Standard Deviation Y"
+ [7] "Time of Gravity Accelerometer  Standard Deviation Y" numeric -the standard deviation of the gravity with the Time of the accelerometer reading in the Y Direction
- [8] "Time of Gravity Accelerometer  Standard Deviation Z"
+ [8] "Time of Gravity Accelerometer  Standard Deviation Z" numeric - the standard deviation of the gravity with the Time of the accelerometer reading in the Z Direction
- [9] "Time of Body Accelerometer Jerk Standard Deviation X"
+ [9] "Time of Body Accelerometer Jerk Standard Deviation X" Numeric - the standard deviation of the jerk Accelorometer reading in the X Direction
-[10] "Time of Body Accelerometer Jerk Standard Deviation Y"
+[10] "Time of Body Accelerometer Jerk Standard Deviation Y" Numeric - the standard deviation of the jerk Accelorometer reading in the Y Direction
-[11] "Time of Body Accelerometer Jerk Standard Deviation Z"
+[11] "Time of Body Accelerometer Jerk Standard Deviation Z" Numeric - the standard deviation of the jerk Accelorometer reading in the Z Direction
-[12] "Time of Body Gyroscope  Standard Deviation X"
+[12] "Time of Body Gyroscope  Standard Deviation X" numeric - the Standard Deviation of the Gyro reading in X Direction
-[13] "Time of Body Gyroscope  Standard Deviation Y"
-[14] "Time of Body Gyroscope  Standard Deviation Z"
-[15] "Time of Body Gyroscope Jerk Standard Deviation X"
+[13] "Time of Body Gyroscope  Standard Deviation Y" - numeric- the Standard Deviation of the Gyro reading in Y Direction [14] "Time of Body Gyroscope  Standard Deviation Z" the Standard Deviation of the Gyro reading in Z Direction [15] "Time of Body Gyroscope Jerk Standard Deviation X"  Numeric - the Standard Deviation of the gryo jerk reading in the X Direction
-[16] "Time of Body Gyroscope Jerk Standard Deviation Y"
+[16] "Time of Body Gyroscope Jerk Standard Deviation Y"  Numeric - the Standard Deviation of the gryo jerk reading in the Y Direction
-[17] "Time of Body Gyroscope Jerk Standard Deviation Z"
+[17] "Time of Body Gyroscope Jerk Standard Deviation Z" Numeric - the Standard Deviation of the gryo jerk reading in the Z Direction
-[18] "Time of Body Accelerometer  Magnitude Standard Deviation "
+[18] "Time of Body Accelerometer  Magnitude Standard Deviation "  Numeric - the Standard Deviation magnitude of the accelerometer
-[19] "Time of Gravity Accelerometer  Magnitude Standard Deviation "
+[19] "Time of Gravity Accelerometer  Magnitude Standard Deviation "  Numeric - the Standard Deviation magnitude of the accelerometer
-[20] "Time of Body Accelerometer Jerk Magnitude Standard Deviation "
+[20] "Time of Body Accelerometer Jerk Magnitude Standard Deviation " Numeric - the Standard Deviation jerk magnitude of the accelerometer
-[21] "Time of Body Gyroscope  Magnitude Standard Deviation "
-[22] "Time of Body Gyroscope Jerk Magnitude Standard Deviation "
+[21] "Time of Body Gyroscope  Magnitude Standard Deviation "  Numeric - the Standard Deviation magnitude of the gyroscope [22] "Time of Body Gyroscope Jerk Magnitude Standard Deviation " Numeric - the Standard Deviation jerk magnitude of the gyroscope
-[23] "Frequency of Body Accelerometer  Standard Deviation X"
+[23] "Frequency of Body Accelerometer  Standard Deviation X" - Numeric - standard deviation of the frequency of body accelerometer in direction x
-[24] "Frequency of Body Accelerometer  Standard Deviation Y"
+[24] "Frequency of Body Accelerometer  Standard Deviation Y" Numeric - standard deviation of the frequency of body accelerometer in direction y
-[25] "Frequency of Body Accelerometer  Standard Deviation Z"
+[25] "Frequency of Body Accelerometer  Standard Deviation Z"  Numeric - standard deviation of the frequency of body accelerometer in direction z
-[26] "Frequency of Body Accelerometer Jerk Standard Deviation X"
+[26] "Frequency of Body Accelerometer Jerk Standard Deviation X"  Numeric - standard deviation of the jerk frequency of body accelerometer in direction x
-[27] "Frequency of Body Accelerometer Jerk Standard Deviation Y"
+[27] "Frequency of Body Accelerometer Jerk Standard Deviation Y"Numeric - standard deviation of the jerk frequency of body accelerometer in direction y
-[28] "Frequency of Body Accelerometer Jerk Standard Deviation Z"
+[28] "Frequency of Body Accelerometer Jerk Standard Deviation Z"Numeric - standard deviation of the jerk frequency of body accelerometer in direction z
-[29] "Frequency of Body Gyroscope  Standard Deviation X"
+[29] "Frequency of Body Gyroscope  Standard Deviation X" - Numeric - Standard deviation of the frequnecy of body gyrosope reading in direction X
-[30] "Frequency of Body Gyroscope  Standard Deviation Y"
+[30] "Frequency of Body Gyroscope  Standard Deviation Y"  Numeric -Standard deviation of the frequnecy of body gyrosope reading in direction Y
-[31] "Frequency of Body Gyroscope  Standard Deviation Z"
+[31] "Frequency of Body Gyroscope  Standard Deviation Z"  Numeric -  Standard deviation of the frequnecy of body gyrosope reading in direction Z
-[32] "Frequency of Body Accelerometer  Magnitude Standard Deviation "
+[32] "Frequency of Body Accelerometer  Magnitude Standard Deviation " Numeric - Standard deviation of the frequnecy of body accelerometer reading
-[33] "Frequency of Body Accelerometer Jerk Magnitude Standard Deviation " [34] "Frequency of Body Gyroscope  Magnitude Standard Deviation "
+[33] "Frequency of Body Accelerometer Jerk Magnitude Standard Deviation  Numeric - "Standard deviation of the frequnecy of body accelerometer jer magnitude reading
+[34] "Frequency of Body Gyroscope  Magnitude Standard Deviation "
 [35] "Frequency of Body Gyroscope Jerk Magnitude Standard Deviation "
 [36] "Time of Body Accelerometer  Mean X"